Aarya-Patel/Calender/README.md

-#Calender Phase2
+# Calender

+This was part of my CSC207 - Software Design course project that my team and I had built.
+It heavily focusses on the use of software design patterns and implementation.

-##Important note
+## Important note
-* This program requires mysql database for storage and unfortunately our code will not run on your computer.
+* This program requires mysql database for storage.
 * All input data format is in dd/MM/yyyy HH:mm:ss, example: 23/07/2022 13:34:45 means
 July 23rd 2022, at 13 hours 34 minutes 45 second
 * Event start time cannot be after end time
 * To prevent data loss when exiting program, please use provided logout option

+## Configuration
+* You must have MySql server live and have created a database.
+* Then change the connection() method information to your personal info and run the code

-##Design patterns used:
+## Design patterns used:

 1: Facade design pattern
 * Classes involved: ViewFactory, CalenderManagement, ViewManagement